Insights into the mechanics of pure and bacteria-laden sessile whole blood droplet evaporation: Results and Discussions

 The assumption of negligible particle diffusion could be understood from the Peclet number of the RBCs.
 Peclet number in transport processes is the ratio of advective transport rate to diffusive transport.
 The major cellular component responsible for pattern formation is the aggregation and transport dynamics of the red blood cells (RBCs).
 Majorly the RBCs are transported across the droplet through capillary driven advection and diffusion of RBCs are negligible.
 The essential transport mode could be understood by analyzing the scales of Peclet number for RBCs.
 The Peclet number for RBCs is defined as $Pe{=}uL/D_{RBCs}$, where $u$ is the characteristic velocity scale, $L$ is the characteristic length scale of the flow and $D_{RBCs}$ is the diffusivity of the RBCs in blood plasma.
 The scale of the diffusivity $D_{RBCs}$ could be calculated using the Stokes-Einstein equation as $D_{RBCs}{\sim}K_BT/6{\pi}{\eta}_Pr_{RBCs}$ \citep{sadhal2012transport}, where $k_B$ is the Boltzmann constant, $T$ is the absolute temperature in Kelvin, ${\eta}_P$ is the plasma viscosity, $r_{RBCs}$ is the characteristic length scale of a RBC.
 Using $k_B{\sim}1.38{\times}10^{-23}$ J/K, $T{\sim}300$ K, ${\eta}_P{\sim}1.3{\times}10^{-3}$ Pa s, and $r_{RBCs}{\sim}4{\times}10^{-6}$ m, the diffusivity becomes $D_{RBCs}{\sim}4.22{\times}10^{-14}$.
 Using $u{\sim}\mathcal{O}{(10^{-6})}$ m/s, and $L{\sim}\mathcal{O}{(10^{-3})}$ m, the corresponding Peclet number evaluates to $Pe{\sim}{2.37}{\times}10^4$ indicating negligible effect of diffusion compared to advection.
+Diffusion can be important in a very thin region near the pinned contact line as was shown in the latest works of Moore et al. \citep{moore2021nascent,moore2022nascent,moore2023gravitational}.
+Moore et al. investigated the nascent coffee ring which forms when solute diffusion counters and balances advection.
+For very small Capillary number and large Peclet number (as is the case for our current experiment), the importance of solute diffusion is confined to a very thin region (boundary layer) near the pinned contact line.
+Also, as can be observed through the non-dimensional advection-diffusion equation, the Peclet number appears as a coefficient in the denominator of the diffusion term and can be neglected for very high Peclet number in general.
+Further, diffusion being a physical process governed by random motion of particles, the particle size is an important parameter.
+Diffusion is important for small particle sizes typically of the order of ${\sim}\mathcal{O}(10-10^2)$ nm.
+In the current experiment, the typical length scale of the major particles (RBCs) are of the order of ${\sim}\mathcal{O}(10){\:}{\mu}$m, which is at least $100$ bigger than the particles for which diffusion becomes important.
+Therefore, we can safely neglect the diffusion of RBCs in the evaporating droplet.